Species | Red Bluff Diversion Dam | Tisdale RST | Knights Landing RST | Sac Trawl (Sherwood) | Chipps Island Trawl | Salvage |

 Juvenile Production Estimate

-The Juvenile Production Estimate for hatchery winter-run is 130,096 for Livingston Stone releases.
+The Juvenile Production Estimate for hatchery winter-run is 130,096 based on current Livingston Stone production estimates.
+Note: Physical releases have not yet occurred in WY 2026.

 Annual Loss